-Consent: Affirmative consent means affirmative conscious and voluntary agreement to engage in sexual activity.
+Consent: Affirmative consent means affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that he or she has the affirmative consent of the other or others to engage in the sexual activity.
 Lack of protest or resistance does not mean consent, nor does silence mean consent.
 Affirmative consent must be ongoing throughout the sexual activity and can be revoked at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.
+In California, a minor (meaning a person under the age of 18) cannot consent to sexual activity.

-In the evaluation of complaints in any disciplinary process, it shall not be a valid excuse to alleged lack of affirmative consent that the accused believed that the complainant consented to the sexual activity under either of the following circumstances:
+In the evaluation of complaints in any disciplinary process, it shall not be a valid response to alleged lack of affirmative consent that the Respondent believed that the complainant consented to the sexual activity under either of the following circumstances:

-- The accused's belief in affirmative consent arose from the intoxication or recklessness of the accused - The accused did not take reasonable steps, in the circumstances known to the accused at the time, to ascertain whether the complainant affirmatively consented.
+- a.
+The Respondent's belief in affirmative consent arose from the intoxication or recklessness of the Complainant.
+Any allegation that alcohol or other drugs were involved in an incident will be reviewed. - The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the complainant affirmatively consented.

-In the evaluation of complaints in the disciplinary process, it shall not be a valid excuse that the accused believed that the complainant affirmatively consented to the sexual activity if the accused knew, or reasonably should have known, that the complainant was unable to consent to the sexual activity under any of the following circumstances:
+It shall not be a valid response that the Respondent believed that the Complainant affirmatively consented to the sexual activity if the Respondent knew, or reasonably should have known, that the Complainant was unable to consent to the sexual activity under any of the following circumstances:

-- The complainant was asleep or unconscious; - The complainant was incapacitated due to the influence of drugs, alcohol, or medication; - c.
-The complainant could not understand the fact, nature, or extent of the sexual activity; or - d.
-The complainant was unable to communicate due to mental or physical condition."
-(Education Code Sec.
-67368)
+- The Complainant was asleep or unconscious; - b.
+The Complainant was incapacitated due to the influence of drugs, alcohol, or medication so the Complainant could not understand the fact, nature, or extent of the sexual activity; or - The complainant was unable to communicate due to mental or physical condition.